Trifluoroacetic acid: Synthesis

 Where desired, this compound may be dried by addition of trifluoroacetic anhydride.

 An older route to TFA proceeds via the oxidation of 1,1,1-trifluoro-2,3,3-trichloropropene with potassium permanganate.
 The trifluorotrichloropropene can be prepared by Swarts fluorination of hexachloropropene.

-Uses
+Reactions

+Being a strong acid, TFA does not exist as such in water.
+Instead TFA fully converts to trifluoroacetate, concomitant with the protonation of water.

+It protonates several weakly basic anions, e.g. azide to give hydrazoic acid.

+It is a precursor to trifluoroacetic anhydride.

 TFA is the precursor to many other fluorinated compounds such as trifluoroacetic anhydride, trifluoroperacetic acid, and 2,2,2-trifluoroethanol.
 It is a reagent used in organic synthesis because of a combination of convenient properties: volatility, solubility in organic solvents, and its strength as an acid.
 TFA is also less oxidizing than sulfuric acid but more readily available in anhydrous form than many other acids.
 One complication to its use is that TFA forms an azeotrope with water (b. p.
 105 °C).